 The aggregated impact of replacing these elements several times during the lifecycle of buildings can have a significant overall impact on waste and carbon footprint.
 So, finishes should include low-carbon materials, and allow for the easy recovery of those materials for recycling or reuse.
 It’s important to grasp the requirement for finishes.

 For example, opting for an exposed services approach allows the omission of suspended ceilings.
 Thereby reducing the initial carbon impact as well as throughout the life cycle during maintenance and refurbishment work.
 This also makes services more accessible for maintenance and alteration.

 6. Careful product selection; naturally*

-Selecting natural materials, those with low energy manufacturing processes and higher recycled content can make a big difference.
+Selecting natural materials, those with low energy consumption during manufacturing processes and higher recycled content can make a big difference.
 First, you only count the carbon impact from raw material extraction the first time you process the material.